DoSomething/Quicksilver-API/documentation/messages/campaign.signup.transactional.md

   /* Required.
 Phoenix campaign id.
 Example: "1334". */
   campaign_id: Number,

   /* Required.
-A country of campaign user subscribed to.
-Example: "US". */
+The language of the campaign the user subscribed to.
+Example: "en". */
-  campaign_country: String,
+  campaign_language: String,

   /* Optional.
 The default is generated base on "user_country" value gathered */ /* from user settings found for "email" or "user_id". */